Vissonabe/viswanathan/content/jobs/CRED/index.md

 ---
-date: "2022-02-01"
+date: "2022-02-20"
-title: "Engineering Manager"
+title: "Engineering Leader"
 company: "CRED"
-location: "Bengaluru, IN"
+location: "Bengaluru"
-range: "Feb 2022 - Present"
+range: "Feb 2022 - Apr 2025"
 url: "https://cred.club/"
 ---

-- Handling complete Payments POD
-- Managing team of 11 devs from different tech stack [Android, Flutter, iOS]
-- Delivered few 0-1 products like Scan & Pay [built entirely on flutter]
+- Led a 13-member engineering team in the payments domain, successfully launching three major products from scratch: Scan n Pay, P2P, and Tap 2 Pay.
+- Architected and developed a new Tap and Pay SDK for Android, enabling seamless NFC transactions within the ecosystem.
+- Scaled the payments team by defining a new hiring framework and clear guidelines, improving the quality of hires and team velocity.
+- Drove the team's technical strategy and roadmap, mentoring engineers and fostering a culture of high performance and continuous feedback.